 CONSUMER ALERT: Tips for a Safe and Fun Halloween

-ATLANTA, GA – Attorney General Chris Carr is offering important safety tips to help Georgia families prepare for the upcoming Halloween weekend.
+ATLANTA, GA – Attorney General Chris Carr is offering important safety tips to help Georgia families prepare for Halloween.

 - Make sure costumes are “flame resistant.”

 - If the costume has a mask, make sure your child has eye holes large enough for good peripheral vision.

 - Use soft and flexible materials for swords, knives and other props.

 - Make sure Halloween costumes fit properly.
 A costume that is too loose could pose a tripping hazard or accidentally get ignited by the open flame of a jack-o-lantern.

 - Make sure face paint is hypoallergenic and non-toxic.